ubccr/ccrdocs/pages/software/modules.md

   - Already know you want to use containers?
 See [CCR's container documentation](../howto/containerization.md).
 If you're using GPU-enabled codes, make sure to review [CCR's GPU container guide](../howto/containerization.md#gpu-enabled-containers-with-apptainer) first!
   - Already using other Easybuild modules and want to build your own Python bundle?
 See [here](../howto/easybuild.md) for instructions.
   - Already have your Python environment ready to go?
 See [CCR's Python documentation](https://github.com/ubccr/ccr-examples/blob/main/slurm/2_ApplicationSpecific/python/README.md) for examples on how to run Python using Slurm scripts.
   - Know you really can't do without conda?
-CCR prvides [Conda container documentation](https://github.com/ubccr/ccr-examples/blob/main/containers/2_ApplicationSpecific/conda/README.md) for an example of how to build and run a conda container.
+CCR provides [Conda container documentation](https://github.com/ubccr/ccr-examples/blob/main/containers/2_ApplicationSpecific/conda/README.md) for an example of how to build and run a conda container.